Crypto Tax Canada: Ultimate Guide 2024

-Canadians need to report crypto income, capital gains and losses to the CRA by the 30 April 2023.
-As this deadline falls on a weekend, the tax deadline is 1 May 2023.
-You don't have to leave it until last minute, taxpayers can begin submitting tax returns from the end of February.
+Canadians need to report crypto income, capital gains, and losses to the CRA by 30 April 2024.
+You don't have to leave it until the last minute, taxpayers can begin submitting tax returns from the end of February.

 How to report cryptocurrency on taxes in Canada